cihatpala/LottieAnimation/README.md

 - Quizzes can have an optional category hierarchy when created.
 - The profile "Folders" section now lists quizzes by their category path.
 - You can create a quiz from the "My Quizzes" screen.
+- Existing quiz names appear as suggestions when creating a new quiz.
+- Folder entries can be renamed or deleted with a swipe gesture.